anderslauri/eleutheria-gcp-iap/README.md

 ### Required Prerequisites
 * **Groups Reader** is required on Google Workspace.
 Reference [Google Workspace Administrator Roles][Google Workspace Administrator Roles].
-* **get-iam-policy** is required to list all bindings for role `roles/iap.httpsResourceAccess` for Google Service Account.
+* **resourcemanager.projects.getIamPolicy** is required to list all bindings for role `roles/iap.httpsResourceAccess` for Google Service Account.
 Custom role is recommended!
 * **Admin API** and **Cloud Resource Manager API** is required on project.

 ## API